cdluminate/ProdL/VIU/smanual.md

 GPU server.
 We have direct access to all these servers and the GPUs on them.
 This is not a computer cluster setup.

-GPU Allocation policy: (1) GPUs are open to everyone in regular days; (2) enforce GPU quota as 4 to all users within 1 month before the paper submission deadline.
-Currently slurm is not necessary as per consensus.
-We will discuss and revise the policy should we encounter new problems.
-(Revision-Date:
+GPU Allocation policy: (1) In regular days: GPUs are open to everyone;
-2022-04-20)
+(2) One month before paper submission deadline: 2 GPUs per person on a server.
+(Revision-Date: 2022-10-03)

 WSE IT Contact: `wsehelp @jhu.edu`